arcturuscodez/Gate/readme.md

 A quantum-resistant password manager that stores credentials in a 5x5x5 cube, encrypted with AES-256-GCM and bound to the user's device using a Machine GUID.
 The cube is scrambled with key-based rotations for added obfuscation, and cryptographic keys are derived using Argon2 for protection against quantum computing threats.

-You may have noticed I included my cube :), I would love to know if you are able to crack it!
-Feel free to try.
+You may have noticed I included my cube :)

+I would love to know if you are able to crack it!
+Feel free to try and reap the rewards.

 ## Features